-Switzerland v Spain
+Spain beat Swiss for first Nations League win

 Post update

-Gavi (Spain) wins a free kick in the attacking half.
+Carlos Soler (Spain) wins a free kick on the left wing.

 Post update

-Foul by Remo Freuler (Switzerland).
+Foul by Djibril Sow (Switzerland).

 Post update